Closing a road lane or path

 Road lane and pathway closure permits may be issued for up to 3 years.

-If the closure is part of a larger activity, such as storing equipment or a site compound, see placing an object on public land.
+If the road lane and pathway closure is part of a larger activity that involves the use of other public land, such as a verge or nature strip, storing equipment or a construction site compound, see placing an object on public land.

 If the closure is part of an event, such as a triathlon, fun run, festival etc, see event bookings on public land.

-This permit only covers the temporary closure of a road lane or pathway.
+This process only covers permits for the temporary closure of a road lane or pathway.

 If your activity requires a Temporary Traffic Management (TTM) plan, you must obtain approval before applying for a permit.
 For more information, see temporary traffic management.

-Appy for a permit to temporarily close road lane or pathway
+Apply for a permit to temporarily close road lane or pathway:

-1. Obtain approval for your Temporary Traffic Management (TTM)
+2. Obtain approval for your Temporary Traffic Management (TTM) (Please refer to the following for requirements - Roads ACT TTM application

 4. Upload the required documents: